WiseLibs/better-sqlite3/README.md

 - `PRAGMA journal_mode = WAL;`
 - `PRAGMA synchronous = 1;`

 This means the database will be opened in [Write Ahead Logging](https://www.sqlite.org/wal.html) mode.
-If you set this option to `false`, the old [Rollback Journal](https://www.sqlite.org/lockingv3.html#rollback) mode will be used (as well as the default `synchronous` setting).
+If you set this option to `false`, the old [Rollback Journal](https://www.sqlite.org/lockingv3.html#rollback) mode will be used, as well as the default `synchronous` setting.

 ### .statement(sqlString) -> Statement